-- Natural fats act as the lubricant in intestine helping food move through bowels.
+- Natural fats act as the lubricant in the intestine, helping food move through the bowels.

 - Adipose tissue is filled with cells of fat.
 Adipose insulates our body.

-- Fat is essential for brain and cholesterol.
+- Fat is essential for the brain and cholesterol.

 Why is Natural Fat the Best?

 Overheated fats can not be emulsified.
 Proper digestion happens when fat is emulsified.
-When fat is processed or overheated or created as the mixture of various chemicals, it loses value as nutrition which brings strong components to our body.
+When fat is processed or overheated or created as a mixture of various chemicals, it loses value as nutrition, bringing vital components to our body.

 Overheated fat can not move through the intestine and finally clogs it up.
 No fun, yes?

-Natural fats such as cold pressed oils are easily emulsified and get along with the salad or raw vegetables.
-These healthy fats digested without effort and harm to our body.
+Natural fats such as cold-pressed oils are easily emulsified and get along with salad or raw vegetables.
+These healthy fats are digested without effort and harm to our bodies.

 Overheated fats do not have any value to nutritional food.
 Our diet without natural fats is not fulfilled.
 We can not stay only on proteins or carbohydrates.
 The body needs all types of nutrients.

-When we provide the right food which is unprocessed in excessive heat, the body gets all vital nutrients with enzymes, vitamins, and fatty acids.
+When we provide the right food unprocessed in excessive heat, the body gets all vital nutrients with enzymes, vitamins, and fatty acids.

-The fat is crucial for us because it takes part in the body’s metabolism as a food reserve.
-Fat is most concentrated and efficient fuel.
-Fats burn slowly and provide more energy compare with carbohydrates which burn fast.
-It means that we can eat less of fatty food compare with carbohydrates which disappear after some time.
+Fat is crucial because it takes part in the body’s metabolism as a food reserve.
+Fat is the most concentrated and efficient fuel.
+Fats burn slowly and provide more energy compared with carbohydrates which burn fast.
+It means that we can eat less fatty food than carbohydrates, which disappear after some time.
 Ft has a better burning efficiency and quality.

-Pancreatic juice can process fat which is not overheated over 125 of Fahrenheit.
+Pancreatic juice can process fat that is not overheated over 125 of Fahrenheit.
 In another case, fat can not be treated by pancreatic juice properly, and the liver can not use it.

-Why are fats important to our diet?
-Fat is vital for our bodies as the source of energy, a material for lubrication, a source of fatty acids, and a toll to vitamins work properly in the fat-soluble environment.
+Why are fats essential to our diet?
+Fat is vital for our bodies as the source of energy, material for lubrication, a source of fatty acids, and a tool for vitamins to work correctly in the fat-soluble environment.